Evidence Level

 What is the recommended dosage of Manganese Bisglycinate?

-Does Manganese Bisglycinate interact with medications?
+Does Manganese Bisglycinate interact with any medications?

 References(2 citations)